 EXAMINATIONS.
 Students are expected to take all tests, quizzes, and exams as scheduled.
 In the case where a test must be missed because of legitimate travel or other activities, a student should notify the instructor no later than one week ahead of time and request an alternate time to take the test.
 In the case of illness or other emergencies preventing a student from taking a test as scheduled, the student should notify the instructor as soon as possible, and the instructor will make a reasonable accommodation for the student.
 The instructor is under no obligation to give any credit to students for tests to which they fail to show up without prior arrangement or notification in non-emergency situations.
-The final exam is Wednesday, May 2, at 10:30 am.
+The final exam block, when Tests 3 and 4 are held, is Tuesday, May 7, at 10:30 am.
 I do not allow students to take finals early (which is also the college's policy), so make appropriate travel arrangements.